 Train to Teach, What is School Direct?

-The programme is a national teacher training initiative which puts schools at the heart of the process.
-Each of the partners within STEP work with Chester University and have designed and developed their school led teacher training programmes to provide trainees with a bespoke, locally based and high quality course which has an excellent reputation and prepares teachers well for their careers.
+Each of the Lead Partners within STEP, work with the University of Chester and have designed and developed their school led teacher training programmes to provide trainees with a bespoke, locally based and high-quality courses which have an excellent reputation and prepares teachers well for their careers.

 We are delighted to be working with the University of Chester to provide high quality teacher training, locally delivered by outstanding practitioners and with placements in successful and outstanding local schools across Shropshire & Telford and Wrekin